Aquarium de La Rochelle: History

-In 1988, during the second international aquarium congress in Monaco, the opening of the Aquarium La Rochelle was announced as being the one of the biggest French aquarium at the time.
+In 1988, during the second international aquarium congress in Monaco, the opening of the Aquarium La Rochelle was announced as being one of the biggest French aquaria at the time.
 The aquarium, then located near the marina of Les Minimes, was over 1600 m2 with 36 aquaria whose volume total was 550,000 litres.
 Within 12 years, the building welcomed seven million visitors.

 The aquarium moved due to this success, and a new one was inaugurated near the Vieux-Port, in the middle of the city of La Rochelle, in 2001.
 With a surface area of over 8445 m2, it is part of the biggest European public aquariums.
-It exhibits more than 12,000 animals of 600 different species which are split into 3 million litres of seawater, including 1.5 million litres for the sharks area.
+It exhibits more than 12,000 animals of 600 different species which are split into 3 million liters of seawater, including 1.5 million liters for the sharks area.
 It welcomes around 800,000 visitors per year.

 The Aquarium de La Rochelle has become the 1st tourist attraction of the department Charente-Maritime (before La Palmyre Zoo), the 2nd one of the region Poitou-Charente, and the 6th overall in France.